asminer/meddly/docs/_releases/unreleased.md

 * For binary operations, the arguments are the forests for the input arguments and output result.

+* For ternary operations (for example, constrained saturation), the arguments are the forests for the input arguments and output result.

 * For numerical operations, the arguments are whatever was passed previously to build the specialized operation, but without the ```argument```